Distribution of the bad part of class groups: Non-randomness

 \subsection{Genus theory}

 The goal of this section is to prove Theorem~\ref{thm:S1 genus theory}, which requires a brief introduction on genus theory for number fields.
 The basic question of genus theory is to find out the maximal unramified abelian extension of a number field \(K\) obtained by composing with an absolute abelian number field \(k\).
 To be precise, we have the following definition. \begin{definition} let \(K/\mathbb{Q}\) be a number field of degree \(n\), and let $k/\mathbb{Q}$ be the maximal abelian extension such that $Kk/K$ is an unramified extension.
-We call such a field the \emph{genus field} \(Kk\) over \(K\), and call the Galois group \(\operatorname{Gal}(Kk/K)\) the \emph{genus group} \(\mathcal{G}\). \end{definition} Since \(Kk/K\) is an unramified abelian extension, it is a subextension of the Hilbert extension of \(K\) whose Galois group is isomorphic to the class group \(\operatorname{Cl}_K\) of \(K\), so the genus group is a quotient group of the class group \(\operatorname{Cl}_K\).
+We call the compositum $Kk$ the \emph{genus field} over \(K\), and call the Galois group \(G(Kk/K)\) the \emph{genus group} \(\mathcal{G}\). \end{definition} Since \(Kk/K\) is an unramified abelian extension, it is a subfield of the Hilbert class field of \(K\) whose Galois group is isomorphic to the class group \(\operatorname{Cl}_K\) of \(K\), hence the genus group is a quotient group of the class group \(\operatorname{Cl}_K\).
 According to Ishida~\cite[p.33-39]{ishida1976genus}, we make a summary of the results on the genus group.
 Fix a rational prime \(q\) such that \(q^t\| n\) with \(t\geq1\).
-Let $A\cong\operatorname{Gal}(k/\mathbb{Q})$ be the Galois group of the abelian extension $k/\mathbb{Q}$, and let $K_0$ be the intersection of $k$ and $K$ which is also the maximal abelian subextension of $K/\mathbb{Q}$.
+Let $A\cong G(k/\mathbb{Q})$ be the Galois group of the abelian extension $k/\mathbb{Q}$, and let $K_0$ be the intersection of $k$ and $K$ which is also the maximal abelian subextension of $K/\mathbb{Q}$.
 See the diagram for summary below.